johanvergeer/python-mock-example/README.md

 # Python Mock Example

 This repository can be used as a base for junior Python developers to practice mocking.

+The `Car` class is a `Protocol` without an implementation.
+This is by design because the system under test is the `Driver` class.

-If the junior developer wants to apply Test Driven Development (TDD) he or she can apply the following steps:
+If the developer wants to apply Test Driven Development (TDD) he or she can apply the following steps:

 ## Testing `Driver.lock`